carnage/doctrine-encrypted-column/README.md

 # Security issues

-Once this lib is tagged, I will provide an email + GPG keys for submitting security issues to, until then please raise github issues.
+You can use my keys from keybase https://keybase.io/carnage to contact me regarding any security issues.